 The DNA test will determine if the said teacher is guilty or not by comparing it to the evidence that was collected from the victim’s sample.

-The students were sent home with their parents on Sunday after they relented for the school to take action about their security and be held accountable for the incident.
+The students were sent home with their parents on Sunday after they demanded that the school take action about their security and be held accountable for the incident.

 Investigators from the Directorate of Criminal Investigations visited the school on Saturday and admitted that they cannot rule out the claims until their investigation proves otherwise.